yavwa/liteIM/README.md

 By following simple prompts from the bot, users can then send and receive Litecoin, reveal their balance, and view their recent transaction history.

-When using the send command, users can send Litecoin to either a valid Litecoin address or to an email address if the recipient is already registered with Lite.IM.
+When using the send command, users can send shilling to either a valid shilling address or to an email address if the recipient is already registered with Shilling messenger.

 The receive command allows users to reveal their wallet address and/or the email address that they registered with.